Andrew French (right side) of the U.S. Fish and Wildlife Service at trail opening with members of the local community. |

 Birders in the area have already been documenting avian activity on site and have logged over 125 species.
 For a quiet observer, bird and wildlife viewing possibilities abound along the new trail.

 The Fort River Birding and Nature Trail has recently received a Paul Winske Award from the Stavros Center for Independent Living.
-Members of Stavros provided feedback on trail development and reviewed nominations from the local disability community before granting the award
+Members of Stavros provided feedback on trail development and reviewed nominations from the local disability community before granting the award.

 To find the trail, drive behind the Bri-Mar Stables at 69 Moody Bridge Road in Hadley to a trailhead parking lot.